shayvon-ballard/owasp-juice-shop-auth-traffic-analysis/README.md

 ## Key Observations
 - Authentication attempts produced a **401 Unauthorized** response when invalid credentials were submitted.
 - No sensitive information was observed in server responses during failed authentication attempts.
-- Standard security-related headers were present; no obvious information leakage was identified from passive inspection.
+- Standard security related headers were present; no obvious information leakage was identified from passive inspection.

 ## Evidence
 Screenshots are provided in `/screenshots`: